-There are endless reasons why you can not anchor the boats from the star.
+There are endless reasons why you can not anchor the vessel from the star.
 Several kayaks are construct and design in such a way as to expose the bow of the boat to the wind and the sea.

-By bringing out the pointed end of the boat towards the sea (and the likely oncoming storm).
+By bringing out the pointed end of the vessel towards the sea (and the likely oncoming storm).
 The boat can not only use the hull to tolerate less resistance but will also cope with the coming waves.
 A larger stern could likely produce more pressure and therefore put more pressure on the gear.

 Moreover, almost all of the vessels have wide and open cockpits right at the stern.
 So boarding with high wind and other adverse weather from such a point on will possibly cause serious problems.

-Moreover, keeping a boat grounded to the prow would raise the chance of it happening to the rudder.
+Moreover, keeping a vessel grounded to the prow would raise the chance of it happening to the rudder.
 The shaft and also the shaft logs.
 The probability of rudder damage may rely on a variety of different factors.
 It also involves the location of the rudder.

 For eg, a spade rudder is known to be one of the features noted as being typical of ships and anything else that may benefit from being stern.
 The spade rudder are wide, smooth, and normally very near to the transom.
 It is protected only by a single shaft where the bottom is broken.

 Getting a short, steep chop that would crash into the rudder.
 As the stern of the boat would rise and possibly smash it or at the very least.
 Do quite a bit of damage to the shaft log.
 Which would lead to a disastrous spill, keeping the anchor line grabbed in the rudder.